Red Wings Prospect Spotlight: Eemil Viro

 “I thought that was good for him,” Horcoff said.
 “He handled that extremely well.
 He went down there and did everything he could to play a lot, to play in some situations that he probably would not have played in Grand Rapids…And when he did he did come back up (to Grand Rapids) I thought his best hockey was at the end of the year…He looked more comfortable.”

-The logjam of defencemen in Grand Rapids necessitated the move, but Viro benefited from the extra ice time and responsibility in the ECHL.
+The logjam of defensemen in Grand Rapids necessitated the move, but Viro benefited from the extra ice time and responsibility in the ECHL.
 He returned to the Griffins with more confidence and played out the season in the AHL before going back to Toledo for the playoffs – which will also help him going into 2023-24 as he experienced the high pressure of the postseason in a lengthy run to the Western Conference Final.

 2023-24 Season Outlook